ThePersonWhoNamedAnowez/Aqua-Proxy-Leak/Aqua Proxy Leak/README.md

-# AJProxy leaked source
+# AQUA Proxy leaked source
-owner skids from other sources zzz gay idiot snitched me over 13dl
+Dont give any dls i leaked it
+its free now :)